Skip to main content

 - Partner | Grant Thornton LLP

 Auditors routinely cite similar findings year in and year out.
-This session will shine a light on the areas that give award recipient the most trouble and discuss strategies to design internal controls to avoid such findings.
+This session will shine a light on the areas that give award recipients the most trouble and discuss strategies to design internal controls to avoid such findings.

 Learning Objectives: